About the Consumer Law Clinic

 The CLC focuses on these areas of consumer protection:

-From January 23 to April 10, 2024, the Consumer Law Clinic will conduct brief intake interviews on Tuesdays and Wednesdays from 4:00 PM to 6:45 PM at 608-263-6283.
-If you call during these times and hear a busy signal, please leave a voicemail with your name, a description of your consumer protection problem, your phone number, and the best times to call you back.
+During the fall 2024 semester, our live call-in hours are Mondays, 1 - 4 PM and Wednesdays, 10 AM - 12 PM and 4 - 7 PM at (608) 263-6283.
+If you call during these times and hear a busy signal, please leave a voicemail with your name, phone number, a brief description of your legal issue, and the best days and times to call you back.
+We will return your call as soon as possible.

 Important: The CLC does not provide information, assistance, or referrals for bankruptcy.